 Nancy has served on many hospital, local, LHIN and provincial Boards and committees such as a Family Health Team, the Ontario Hospital Association, and the Canadian Military.
 She has presented at various district, regional, provincial, and international conferences on various topics related to health care.

 Nancy is an active member of the community involved in various volunteer activities.
 Currently, she is the Chair of the Board of the North Bay Parry Sound District Public Health Unit.
-She has been a member of the Northern Ontario School of Medicine Board since 2016 and also sits on the Governance Committee.
+She has been a member of the Northern Ontario School of Medicine Board since 2016 and also sits on the Governance Committee and chairs the Nominations Community Relations Sub-Committee.

 Nancy resides in North Bay with her husband Bill.
 She is a strong advocate for healthy lifestyles and fitness.